-Contact the Living City Initiative (LCI) Unit in Dublin City Council - We are here to help!
+Contact the Living City Initiative Unit in Dublin City Council - We are here to help!

-The LCI Unit has setup a 'One Stop Shop' Advisory Team from Planning, Architects, Fire Prevention, Building Control, Conservation, Valuers & Other relevant Departments.
+Dublin City Council has setup a 'One Stop Shop' Advisory Team from Planning, Architects, Fire prevention, Building Control, Conservation, Valuers & Other relevant Departments.

-Our Team is available to meet with you and provide advice on statutory planning and development requirements in relation to your proposed refurbishment and/or conversion works before your begin.
+A member from the Multi Disciplinary Advisory Service is available and can assist with a query that you may have and provide advice on your proposed refurbishment and/or conversion works before your begin.